 Another tip is to not take down, or turn off, holiday decorations while you’re away.
 Having decorations, especially those that you keep on your front lawn, kept up but not turned on is a red flag that you’re celebrating the holidays elsewhere.
 Try to set these to turn on daily with a timer as well.

 There are also tons of other things you can do to make it look like someone is home.
-A common tactic is to ask a neighbor to park in your driveway to make it appear as if the house is not empty.
+A common tactic is to ask a neighbour to park in your driveway to make it appear as if the house is not empty.
 Asking them to take out and/or collect your trash, and collect any mail or packages while you’re gone also helps to keep up the appearance that you are home.
 It is recommended to also keep all of your regular home maintenance scheduled, such as someone you have hired to shovel your snow.
 An unshoveled driveway in a snowy winter is a major tip off that no one has been home for a while.

 4. Keep all travel plans offline